-The school is aware and acknowledges that increasing numbers of adults and children are using social networking applications such as Facebook and Twitter.
+At East Wichel, we acknowledge that social media is an integral part of 21st Century life.
+It presents an exciting opportunity for us to share what takes place in school and to celebrate everything that the school does.
 The widespread availability and use of social networking applications bring opportunities to understand, engage and communicate with audiences in new ways.
 It is important that we are able to use these technologies and services effectively and flexibly, and consider the potential impact on the schools’ reputation.

 This policy provides pupils and staff with guidance around the use of social media and advises school leadership on how to deal with potential inappropriate use of social networking applications.
 For example, the use of social networking applications has implications for our duty to safeguard children, young people and vulnerable adults.

 This policy aims to support innovation whilst providing a framework of good practice.

 - Encourage good practice and promote the safe, sensible and effective use of social media.

 - Encourage the safe and sensible use of social media by pupils, staff and parents or carers.

 - Safeguard pupils, staff and anyone associated with the school from the negative effects of social networking sites.

 - Safeguard the reputation of the school from unwarranted abuse on social media.